-- 10. The owner, agent or manager of every mine shall keep in the office at the mine a book in which shall be entered the name, age, residence and date of first employment of every person employed in connection with the mine and such book shall be produced to an inspector for inspection by him when demanded. - 11.-(1) No male under the age of seventeen years, and no female of any age, shall be employed or permitted to be in or about a mine for the purpose of employment, and every manager shall on the request of an inspector produce a copy of certificate of birth or an affidavit or statutory declaration made by some person having knowledge of the facts, setting forth the age of any boy employed in or about any mine.
+(2) No male under the age of seventeen years of age, and no female of any age, shall be employed or permitted to be in or about the surface workings of a mine for the purpose of employment, and every manager shall on the request of an inspector produce a copy of certificate of birth or an affidavit or statutory declaration made by some person having knowledge of the facts, setting forth the age of any boy employed in or about any mine or surface workings;

-Provided always that nothing herein contained shall prevent the employment of any person engaged in the performance of clerical work, or in performing domestic duties in any hotel, boarding house or residence in connection with a mine.
+Provided always that nothing herein contained shall prevent the employment of any person engaged in the performance of clerical work, or in performing domestic duties in any hotel, boarding house or residence in connection with any mine.

-- (2) A person who has not been previously employed in a mine in the Province shall not be employed in a mine unless and until he has furnished his employer with a certificate in a form satisfactory to the Workmen's Compensation Board, completed by a duly qualified medical practitioner as to the condition of his eyesight and that he is physically fit to work in a mine and such medical certificate shall be kept in the mine office. - (3) Any person not employed in a mine within six months preceding his re-employment shall require to be examined by a duly qualified medical practitioner as to his physical condition and eyesight, who shall furnish a certificate in a form satisfactory to the Workmen's Compensation Board. - 12.-(1) No person, except a male of at least nineteen years of age, shall have charge of or operate any engine, windlass or gin, or any part of the machinery, ropes, chains or tackle connected therewith, driven or worked by steam or any mechanical power or by animal or manual labour, used for conveying persons in or about a mine, provided that the hoisting engineer in charge of a hoisting shaft shall be at least twenty-one years of age. - (2) Every person in charge of or operating an engine, windlass or gin, or any part of the machinery, ropes, chains or tackle connected therewith, used for conveying persons in any mine, shall at all times be possessed of a certificate from a duly qualified medical practitioner, obtained not more than six months before, that he is mentally and physically fitted to perform his duties and such medical certificate shall be kept in the mine office.
+(3) No person who has not been previously employed in a coal-mine in the Province shall be employed in a coal-mine unless and until he has furnished his employer with a certificate from a duly qualified medical practitioner to the effect that he is physically fit and is physically able to work in a coal-mine.

+(4) No person having been previously employed as a miner elsewhere than in the Province shall be employed in a coal-mine unless and until he has furnished his employer with a certificate from a duly qualified medical practitioner to the effect that he is physically fit and is physically able to work in a coal-mine.

+13.-(1) No person, unless he is a male of at least twenty-one years of age, shall have charge of or operate any engine, windlass or gin, or any part of the machinery, ropes, chains or tackle connected therewith, driven or worked by steam or any mechanical power or by animal or manual labour, used for conveying persons in any mine;

+(2) Every person in charge of or operating an engine, windlass or gin, or any part of the machinery, ropes, chains or tackle connected therewith, used for conveying persons in any mine, shall at all times be possessed of a certificate from a duly qualified medical practitioner, obtained not more than six months before, that he is mentally and physically fitted to perform his duties.

-- 13. If any person contravenes or fails to comply with or permits any person to contravene or fail to comply with any provision of this Act, with respect to the employment of females or of males under the age of seventeen years, or to the employment of persons about any engine, windlass, gin or hoisting engine, he shall be guilty of an offence against this Act. - 14.
-If it appears that a male under the age of seventeen years was employed on the representation of a statutory declaration or affidavit that he was of the full age of seventeen years, and that the owner, agent or manager of the mine and employer, so employed him believing in good faith that he was of the age so represented, then the owner, agent or manager of the mine and employer shall be exempt from any penalty, and the person furnishing such declaration or affidavit shall, for such misrepresentation, be guilty of an offence against this Act.
+14. If any person contravenes or fails to comply with, or permits any person to contravene or fail to comply with, any provision of this Act, with respect to the employment of females or of males under the age of seventeen years, or to the employment of persons about any engine, windlass or gin, he shall be guilty of an offence against this Act.

+15. If it appears that a male under the age of seventeen years was employed on the representation in writing of his parents or guardian that he was of the full age of seventeen years, and that the owner, agent or manager of the mine and employer, so employed him believing in good faith that he was of the age so represented, then the owner, agent or manager of the mine and employer shall be exempt from any penalty, and the parent or guardian shall, for such misrepresentation, be guilty of an offence against this Act.